How to Make a Penny Coffee Table

 This turned out well, but after moving it inside, we decided that it looked a little too bright and whimsical for our taste.

-Intrigued by pictures on Pinterest of floors that had been covered with pennies, we thought that we could try it on this coffee table.
-It had a small lip that ran all the way around the top and we would only be out $20 if it didn’t work out.
+Intrigued by pictures on Pinterest of floors covered with pennies, we thought that we could try it on this coffee table.
+It had a small lip that ran around the top and we would only be out $20 if it didn’t work out.
 Plus, we already had a big jug full of pennies, so why not?

 Here’s how we did it: